Find Affordable College Courses

 Texas A&M University - San Antonio came in at #10 in this year’s edition of the Best Value History Schools in the Southwest Region ranking.
 Located in the rural area of San Antonio, Texas A&M San Antonio is a public college with a moderately-sized student population.

-Texas A&M San Antonio undergraduate students pay an average of $22,764 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Texas A&M San Antonio are $22,764 a year.
 While working on their degree, history majors at Texas A&M San Antonio accumulate an average of around $26,980 in student debt.

 Read More…